reallygooday/BertelsmannScholarship/README.md

-# Journal of 2019 Bertelsmann Technology Scholarship
+# Digital Journal of 2019 Bertelsmann Technology Scholarship

 ### ***Archive and Diary of Cloud DevOps Track***